 Well, I would recommend getting the new app versions, which will have “Pro” appended to the app name on Google Play.
 The launcher name on your device will remain unchanged.
 Once you migrate your data from the old app to the new one (which is optional), you can delete the old version.
 The icons look the same, so you can identify the old version by the version number.
 To see this, go to Menu -> About and check the bottom of the page.
 Version 5.x is the old app, while all new Pro versions are 6.x.
 They also have “Pro” appended to the number.

 Your settings will be reset to default values, so you might need to go back and change them how you would like.
 You will also have to migrate any locally stored items like Calendar events, contacts in Simple Contacts, and Notes.

 What about Simple Thank You?

 It will still be around and required for Shared Theme to work.
-From technical point of view Shared Theme needs 1 app that will take care of the synchronization, it cannot be decentralized.
-It will still be paid, but I will make it cheaper.
+Technically, Shared Theme needs one app that will take care of the synchronization, and it cannot be decentralized.
+It will still be paid, but I made it cheaper.

 Why no ads?

-Adding ads in the apps would require adding the Internet permission, which would really discourage a lot of people from using them, and it would go against the whole core of the apps.
+Adding ads in the apps would require adding an Internet permission, which would discourage many people from using them, and it would go against the whole concept of the apps.

 That’s it for now.
 I hope that you understand my decision and will support it.
 I wanted to make it clear where am I getting the money from.
 Unlike many other apps, I’m not collecting or selling your data and I’m not forcing any ads on you, either.